1930 Auckland Rugby League season: Top try scorers and point scorers

 Top try and point scorers for A Grade and Roope Rooster matches.
-L O'Leary of Devonport United top scored with 72 points followed by Frank Delgrosso with 59, and Mincham with 56.
-George Batchelor of Marist Old Boys was the top try scorer with 15, followed by S Riley and George Perry with 12 each.
+Leslie O'Leary of Devonport United top scored with 72 points followed by Frank Delgrosso with 59, and Ted Mincham with 52.
+George Batchelor of Marist Old Boys was the top try scorer with 14, followed by Leonard Riley and George Perry with 12 each.
+The games played are unofficial with some teams not submitting lineups to the newspapers on Friday.
+Marist did not enter a lineup at all during the season and so the number of games played is likely a little higher in their players cases.

 Senior B grade competition

 Senior B grade standings

-A Mangere and Mt Albert result is missing as it was not reported in any of the newspapers of the time.
+A Māngere United and Mt Albert result is missing as it was not reported in any of the newspapers of the time.